-Cash flows provided by financing activities were \$14,905,248 during the three months ended March 31, 2021 compared to the \$2,068,573 from financing activities during the three months ended March 31, 2020.
-The 2021 inflow was related to proceeds from the Company's January 2021 bought deal financing and exercise of warrants and options.
+Cash flows provided by financing activities were \$15,492,733 during the six months ended June 30, 2021 compared to the \$2,068,573 from financing activities during the six months ended June 30, 2020.
+The 2021 inflow was related to proceeds from the Company's January 2021 bought deal financing, exercise of warrants and options, and ATM program.
 The 2020 inflow related to proceeds from the Company's February 2020 private placement.

 The Company has sufficient cash on hand to cover normal operations for a number of years.
-The full construction of the Refinery will depend on the Company's ability to complete additional financings.
-In the past, the Company has relied on the issuance of equity securities to meet its cash requirements and is now progressing debt financing due diligence related to the Refinery.
-There can be no assurances that the Company will be successful with its refinery strategy or in completing any such related financing; failure to obtain additional capital could result in the delay or indefinite postponement of further advancement of the Company's assets.
+The full construction of the Refinery will depend mainly on the Company's ability to complete the Note Offering and Equity Offering, which would provide substantially all the funding required to cover construction capital costs and is expected to close on or about September 1, 2021.
+There can be no assurances that the Company will be successful with its refinery strategy or in completing the Note Offering and Equity Offering; failure to obtain additional capital could result in the delay or indefinite postponement of further advancement of the Company's assets.